How to Read and Understand Your Dog's Body Language

 Your dog could stick his tongue out for a number of reasons.
 If she has been active and playful or is overheated, she may be panting, in which case her tongue will move in and out of her mouth in rhythm with her breaths.

-On the other hand, if her tongue is laying languid from the edge of her mouth, this is typically an indication she feels calm.
+On the other hand, if her tongue is lying languid from the edge of her mouth, this is typically an indication she feels calm.
 In instances where she feels threatened by a dominant dog, or by an aggressive human, she may attempt to lick at them, as a sign of submission.

 Hackles